10 attractions within 10 minutes of the Montréal convention centre

 What's New in Montréal

-Whether you’re between conference sessions, wrapping up a big day of meetings, or just need to go for a quick walk, there are plenty of sightseeing options steps away from the Palais des congrès de Montréal.
+Whether you’re between conference sessions, wrapping up a big day of meetings or just need to go for a quick walk, there are plenty of sightseeing options steps away from the Montréal convention centres, aka the Palais des congrès de Montréal.
 The compact, walkable city centre puts everything within easy reach.

-Here are 10 great attractions just 10 minutes from Montréal’s very central convention centre.
+Here are 10 great attractions just 10 minutes from the very central Montréal convention centre.

 Notre-Dame Basilica of Montréal